Sergejus/pv-sim/README.md

 docker ps
 ```

-Stop the remaining container (rabbitmq is still running after the simulation is complete)
+Stop the remaining container (RabbitMQ container is still running after the simulation is complete)

 ```bash
 docker-compose down